Prshant-kumar/Technical-paper/technical_paper.md

   </p>

-  - The major drawback in this communication structure is that, if there is a single increase in the number of application(service) we need to establish the communication to every other application(server), which will result in increase of cost, mess to find out the specific communicating link and many more.
+  - The major drawback in this communication structure is that, if there is an increase in the number of applications(service) we need to establish the communication to every other application(server), which will result in an increase in cost, a mess to find out the specific communicating link and many more.

 2. ESB(Enterprise service bus)-<br>
     ESB is a single communication channel between all the communicating servers.
 It is smart enough to establish communication between different servers through a single communicating channel.